siraben/zkeme80/re/README.md

   src/zkeme80.ram-labelmap.json --forth-only --forth-bigrams --top 30
 ```

-The analyzer replays the mapper from the trace's OUT instructions
+The analyzer memory-maps the trace, replays writes to mapper ports
-(ports 4/5/6/7), including TI-84+ mode-1 even/odd pairing, so banked
+`0x04`–`0x07`, handles mode-1 even/odd pairing, and reports instruction counts
-window PCs resolve correctly.
-It reports execution counts per static
-kernel label and per page-0 **Forth dictionary word**; static RAM
+by kernel label and page-`00` Forth word.
+It resolves `ram:8000`–`ram:BFFF`
-labels in `$8000–$BFFF` resolve when selector `$81` maps physical RAM
+when selector `0x81` maps that physical RAM page.
+Use a full trace: a ring
+trace can discard mapper writes without recording their resulting state.
+[confirmed]

-page 1.  `--forth-bigrams` counts visits to exact static Forth code-field
+`--forth-bigrams` counts adjacent entries at exact static Forth code-field
-addresses and reports adjacent dynamic word entries.
-These pairs rank
-possible superinstructions; because dynamic adjacency can cross a colon-word
-call or return, confirm that a candidate also occurs in adjacent threaded
+addresses.
+Dynamic adjacency can cross a colon-word call or return, so verify a
-cells before fusing it.
-Use a full trace here: a ring/backtrace can discard
+superinstruction candidate against adjacent threaded cells before fusing it.
-the early mapper writes and does not preserve their resulting state in its
-header.
-The analyzer memory-maps the trace rather than reading the whole
-multi-gigabyte file into the Python heap.
-The same fork's
-`tools/tilem_trace.py` offers runtime Forth dictionary reconstruction, key
-timelines, and DROP-underflow detection for deeper forensics.

-Run the mapper/resolver regression tests with:
+Run the mapper, resolver, and profiler regression tests with:

 ```sh
 python3 re/test_analyze_forth_trace.py -v
 ```

-`re/macros/boot-only.macro` just boots and screenshots;
-`re/macros/run-test-suite.macro` navigates the main menu to the test
-suite button, captures the final tally (265/265 as of this writing)
-and the menu it returns to — handy as a smoke test after any kernel
-change.
+The fork's `tools/tilem_trace.py` reconstructs runtime dictionaries and RAM,
+emits key-event timelines, and checks the cached-TOS Forth stack model.

+## Test-suite macro

+`re/macros/boot-only.macro` captures the boot screen.
-The macro waits for the final tally before sending the unload key.
+`re/macros/run-test-suite.macro` opens the suite, waits for the terminal
+`265/265` tally, sends the unload key, and captures the restored menu.
+The suite
+unloads through `FORGET TEST-SUITE-START`.

-`KEY` first flushes held keys, so sending input while the suite is
+`KEY` discards held input before waiting for a new key.
+Input sent while the
-still running—or holding a key before it reaches `PAUSE`—will be
-discarded by design.
-With the current 35-second normal-speed wait, a
-single ENTER completes the full lifecycle: tests → unload via
-`FORGET TEST-SUITE-START` → menu.
+suite is running, or held before its final `PAUSE`, is therefore ignored.
+The
+macro's 35-second normal-speed wait keeps the final **ENTER** press on the
+unload prompt rather than in the active suite.